 - Only residents of Green Lake County or youth enrolled in a Green Lake County or Ripon youth organization approved by the Fair are eligible as exhibitors (please refer to Department 17-Class B for an exception to this rule).
 Eligible Open Class exhibitors also include Green Lake County Home & Community Education (HCE) members, Green Lake County 4-H members' parents and adults affiliated with a recognized Green Lake County organization.
 The item exhibited must have been completed since the prior year's Fair. - 2.
 All references to the exhibitor's age and grade is as of January 1st of the calendar year.
 All individuals (4-H, FFA, etc.) that are 8-19 years of age AND 3rd grade-one year past high school, as of January 1st, are allowed to exhibit in the Junior Division if they belong to a county recognized youth group.
 The only exception to age is for those individuals enrolled in the 4-H Cloverbud Project.
 Exhibitors must be at least 8 years of age and in the 3rd grade, as of January 1st, to exhibit animals in any Junior or Open Division Department.
 Exhibitors must be at least 8 years of age and in the 3rd grade, as of January 1st, to exhibit in the Open Division.
-Entries will not be accepted from individuals who do not supply age and/or grade information. - All exhibitor entries must be turned into or received by the Fair Office on or before July 1, 2023 by 4:00 p.m.
+Entries will not be accepted from individuals who do not supply age and/or grade information. - All exhibitor entries must be turned into or received by the Fair Office on or before July 1, 2025 by 11:59 p.m.
 Please note that there will be absolutely NO CHANGES/ADDITIONS or LATE ENTRIES allowed after this date.
 FAXED ENTRIES WILL NOT BE ACCEPTED. - 4.
 There is no exhibitor entry fee charged in any department. - 5.
-Educational Club Booths can be constructed on the Friday before the fair (8:00 am to 4:30 pm) and Monday of fair week (8:00 am to 4:30 pm).
-All booths must be completed by 4:30 pm on Monday. - 6.
+Educational Club Booths and Farm Displays can be constructed in the times listed within the department they are in.
+All booths and farm displays must be completed by 4:30 pm on Monday of fair week. - 6.
 The leader of each club or organization will be responsible for their organization for certifying that members are in good standing when entries are made. - 7.
-Entry tags must be securely fastened to the exhibit.
-Claim checks are required for release of entries at the close of the Fair. - 8.
+Entry tags must be securely fastened to the exhibit. - 8.
 Entry tags contain limited descriptions.
 Please refer to the Premium book for complete description pertaining to your exhibit.